MyHNE

 *Coverage and/or number of visits may vary depending on plan type.

-Provider types managed by Northwood vs. Health New England
+Northwood vs. Health New England Benefit Management

 HIPAA x12 standards, version 5010, is a new standard that regulates the electronic transmission of specific health care transactions.
 Covered entities – health plans, health care clearinghouses, and health care providers - adopted HIPAA5010 standards on January 1, 2012.